On-Demand Webinar: The Art of Asking Good Questions using the Question Formulation Technique

 Adrienne Warner, First Year Experience Librarian, University of New Mexico

-This webinar is open to anyone who teaches in a library or works at a reference desk.
+This recording is open to anyone who teaches in a library or works at a reference desk.

-This webinar will be offered using Zoom.
+This recording was offered using Zoom.
 Speakers or a headset for listening to the presentation are required.
-Closed captioning is available in the Zoom platform.
-You may interact with the presenter and ask questions through text-based chat.
-The webinar will be recorded and the link to the recording shared with registrants shortly after the live event.
+Closed captioning is available in the Zoom platform. .